MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/asset-capture-mobile.md

     ![Take photo capture in Dynamics 365 Remote Assist Mobile.](./media/08.15-asset-capture-photo-mr.png "Take photo capture in Dynamics 365 Remote Assist Mobile")

+    > [!NOTE]
-4. You can also switch to the video capture view and tap the capture button to initiate video recording.
+    > To switch to video capture view, select **Video**, and then tap the capture button to start the recording.
 The capture button will change and show a countdown timer from the maximum video length available.
 You can add further mixed-reality mark-up during the video capture.
 Tap the capture button again to stop recording.

     ![Take video capture in Dynamics 365 Remote Assist Mobile.](./media/08.18-asset-capture-video-mr-recording.png "Take video capture in Dynamics 365 Remote Assist Mobile")

     > [!NOTE]
     > Captured photos and videos are saved both locally to the mobile device and to Microsoft Dataverse, where they're viewable from the Dynamics 365 Remote Assist model-driven app.

 ## Next step